Werner-Staeblein/Project-1/README.md

 - use of aria labels with descriptive alt text for images and tags to procide information for screenreaders

-Site was checked with __Toptotal Color filer (href needed)__ to verify tht color balance is sufficient to have best possible access for users with color blindness
+<span style="color:red; font-weight:bold;">Site was checked with __Google Lighthouse was used__ to verify tht color balance is sufficient to have best possible access for users with color blindness</span>

 ## Visual effects